effect-handlers/effect-handlers-bench/descriptions/nqueens/README.md

 search.

 Compute the number of solutions to the N-Queens problem.
 Use brute force search without any heuristics or symmetries to speed up the search.
-The suggested implementation of backtracking is to use the effect `Choose : int -> int` which continues the search for every cell in the current column.
+Use the effect `Pick : int -> int` which continues the search for every cell in the current column and `Fail : unit -> void` to fail the search.

 The input is the size `N` of the chess board.